Alexamannn/Leads-Generator-AI-Bot/README.md

-# Leads-Generator-Bot
+# Leads-Generator-AI
-Enter name of multiple Companies and Bot will find all the People working in that company, their email Addresses and Company Phone numbers and other details
+Enter name of multiple Companies and AI will find all the People working in that company, their email Addresses and Company Phone numbers and other details

 Requirements
 Google Sheet named =  compdata